microsoft/Partner-Center-Storefront/README.md

 2. Configure the portal branding to reflect their company branding.
 This includes setting the company name, header icons, etc...
 3. Payment.
 Partners can configure their PayPal pro account which will receive payments from customers.

 The store front application currently supports the following languages (French, Spanish, German and Japanese) along with English which serves as the fallback language.
-The store front uses the partner's default locale to configure the Locale (Currencies, Date formats, Localized offers in the repository) using the Partner Profile from partner center.
+It uses the partner's default locale to configure the locale (currencies, date formats, localized offers in the repository) using the partner Profile from Partner Center.

 Customers can

 1. Use the portal to view the offers available, purchase the quantities they need and make a payment from the storefront.
 2. Log back in and view their subscriptions, purchase extra seats or renew about to expire subscriptions.
-3. View all the subscriptions (whether they have purchased via the Store front or have been managed for them from Partner Center) in the My Account page after they login.
+3. View all the subscriptions (whether they have purchased via the store front or have been managed for them from Partner Center) in the My Account page after they login.

 ## Deployment

-The portal can be deployed from within Partner Center at: <a href="https://partnercenter.microsoft.com/en-us/pcv/webstore/preparedeployment">https://partnercenter.microsoft.com/en-us/pcv/webstore/preparedeployment</a>.
-There is also a deployment project included in the solution through which, deployment can be started with the specified inputs.
+You can perform this deployment through Partner Center, to start this process click [here](https://partnercenter.microsoft.com/en-us/pcv/webstore/preparedeployment).
+Also, there is a deployment project included in the solution through which, deployment can be started with the specified inputs.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)
 [![Visualize](http://armviz.io/visualizebutton.png)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FPartner-Center-Storefront%2Fmaster%2Fazuredeploy.json)